-Deutsche Bank chief urges European banks to merge
+Deutsche Bank, Commerzbank held talks about tie-up

 ($1 = 0.8971 euros)

-(Additional reporting by Andreas Kroener; Writing by John O'Donnell; Editing by Maria Sheahan and David Holmes)
+Additional reporting by Kathrin Jones, Andreas Kroener; Writing by John O'Donnell; Editing by David Holmes, Greg Mahlich